Arkansas MLK Commission hosts non-violence youth summit in Marvell - NewsBreak

 Arkansas MLK Commission hosts non-violence youth summit in Marvell

-Aimed at promoting literacy and non-violence to all students at Marvell-Elaine School District by creating creative ways to get the youth engaged and eyeing their future.Arkansas M.L.K.
+Aimed at promoting literacy and non violence to all students at Marvell-Elaine School District by creating creative ways to get the you engaged and eyeing towards their future.Arkansas M.L.K.
 Commission arrives in Washington D.C.

 “Since being on virtual and homeschooling, We realize the importance of literacy and getting kids back to reading,” said Scarbrough.

-Scarbrough says they are also aiming to make high school students’ dream possible when it comes to taking collegiate steps.
+Scarbrough says they are also aiming to make high school students’ dreams possible when it comes to taking collegiate steps.

 “The King Commission is actually giving away a thousand-dollar scholarship today for a youth [senior at Marvell-Elaine High School] here that is wanting to go to college,” said Scarbrough.

-Scarbrough says getting there starts with motivation and not getting distracted by bad influences.Arkansas MLK Commission holds nonviolence youth summit in Little Rock
+Scarbrough says getting there starts with motivation and not getting distracted with bad influences.Arkansas MLK Commission holds nonviolence youth summit in Little Rock

 “We’re looking at individuals who don’t want to be promoted and don’t want to go further in their life.
 That’s a hot mess.
 I want to take that mess and make it a message,” said Scarbrough.